MatMath/imgTraining_DataApi/readme.md

 	- Connect the Front-end with new routes.

 ## Analytics needed by the Front-end.
 ### Trainee Analytics (Filtered by user) so Get with param:
 Nbr of images checked.
 Fail rate on Good & Bad images
 Top 3 problematic decision (added or missing).
 Average inspection time vs other.
 Graph of success rate split in 100 img since the start.
-Calender view of his progress (% succes vs NbrPer day D3?)
+Calendar view of his progress (% success vs NbrPer day D3?)

 ### Trainer Analytics:
 Success rate on Bad images.
 Success rate on Good images.
-Images that is mostly mistaked.
+Images that is mostly mistaken.
 Images that were Contested by trainee + All reason listed of all user. --> need username + Text + All missing or extra item.
 Reason that fail the most.
 Average time for inspection per user.
 Total system Good img vs Bad img.
 Total system Nbr Error 1, 2, 3, 4...
-Calender view of all user progress (% succes vs NbrPer day D3?).
+Calendar view of all user progress (% success vs NbrPer day D3?).

+## TODO: Scripts
+- Reset of the Postgres DB of Golden Images.
+-